rezkibimo/frontend-assessment/readme.md

 ---
 Build a responsive page based on the designs.

+##### Requirements
+1. Match the designs exactly. ✅
+2. Needs to be responsive. ✅

-For the measurement, I use the help of Figma to measure and approximate all the necessary sizing from padding, margin, gap and typography.
+For this exercise, I use the help of Figma to measure and approximate all the necessary sizing from padding, margin, gap and typography.

 https://www.figma.com/design/gUPaCo6i2Wy78LjECLM9en/Frontend-Assesment?node-id=0-1